 3. Lower Cholesterol, Balanced Blood Sugar, and Weight Loss

-Whether you’re a healthy individual or someone who is at a higher risk of developing lifestyle-related risks, chlorella may be used to help maintain or improve your health.
-A study published in the Journal of Medicinal Food found that in both healthy and not-so-healthy participants, chlorella led to lower cholesterol and blood sugar levels plus noticeable reductions in body fat.
+Whether you’re a healthy individual or someone who is at a higher risk of developing lifestyle-related diseases, chlorella may be used to help maintain or improve your health.
+A 2008 study published in the Journal of Medicinal Food found that in both healthy and not-so-healthy participants, chlorella led to lower cholesterol and blood sugar levels plus, noticeable reductions in body weight.

-Several studies have looked at chlorella’s effect on oxidative stress, which can lead to a variety of different pathophysiological conditions, including accelerated aging.
-In a study conducted on chronic cigarette smokers, chlorella improved antioxidant status in the body, meaning that it could be effective at slowing down the aging process.
+Several studies have looked into chlorella’s effect on oxidative stress, which can lead to a variety of different pathophysiological conditions, including accelerated aging.
+In a 2013 study in Clinical Laboratory conducted on chronic cigarette smokers, chlorella improved antioxidant status in the body, meaning that it could be effective at slowing down the aging process.
 Another study conducted on mice suggests that chlorella supplementation over the long run may prevent age-related muscle atrophy.

 5. Anti-Inflammatory Effects and Wound Healing

 Chlorella has been used in traditional medicine for its wide range of vitamins, minerals, phytonutrients, and antioxidants to treat inflammatory-related conditions.
-A study conducted on mice found both oral and topical use of chlorella showed significant benefits on skin inflammation, the overall healing process, and the duration of wound healing.
+A 2014 study in Anti-Inflammatory & Anti-Allergy Agents in Medicinal Chemistry conducted on mice found that both oral and topical use of chlorella showed significant benefits on skin inflammation, the overall healing process, and the duration of wound healing.

 6. Cancer Prevention

-A study that involved cancer-induced rats discovered that chlorella helped fight off new abnormal cells.
-According to WebMD, however, chlorella doesn’t quite seem to be powerful enough to slow down the progressive rate of cancer or improve chances of survival.
+A 2014 study in the Journal of Zheijang University SCIENCE B that involved cancer-induced rats discovered that chlorella helped fight off new abnormal cells.
+While according to WebMD, chlorella doesn’t quite seem to be powerful enough to slow down the progressive rate of cancer or improve chances of survival, a 2014 study in Evidence-Based Complementary and Alternative Medicine found that chlorella increased quality of life in women with breast cancer.

-Over half of chlorella is complete protein (about 60 percent of it), containing all of the essential amino acids.
-It also has a good ratio of omega-3 to omega-6 fatty acids while offering up a good helping of carbohydrates too.
+Over half of chlorella is made up of complete, absorbable protein (about 60 percent of it), containing all of the essential amino acids.
+It also boasts a good ratio of omega-3 to omega-6 fatty acids while offering up a good helping of carbohydrates, too.

 - 58g protein